basu-binayak/AnalyticsQueryQuest/README.md

 # AnalyticsQueryQuest

 **AnalyticsQueryQuest** is a personal learning project that follows the book "SQL for Data Analytics" ([Amazon link](https://amzn.in/d/ayTg44O)).
 The purpose of this repository is to document my journey in learning SQL, particularly for data analysis purposes.
-It contains datasets from the book as well as original queries and exercises that I created to reinforce and expand upon the concepts covered.
+It contains datasets from the book as well as original queries that I created to reinforce and expand upon the concepts covered.

 ## Contents
 - **Datasets**: These are sourced from the book "SQL for Data Analytics."